pabloinsente/sf_for_beh_ss/README.md

 #### 2.3 Verify venv activation

-As a sanity check:
+As a sanity check

 ```Python
 which python
 ```

 The output should point to your current directory.
-It should look similar to:
+It should look similar to

 ```Bash
 /home/yourname/Desktop/my_awesome_project/venv/bin/python